Medical Experts

 Whole blood, serum, or plasma specimens are typically preferred for most testing; quantitative results can be used to assess signs and symptoms of toxicity.
 Urine can be used to assess acute or chronic exposure within an average window of detection of 1-3 days.

 Test results should be interpreted based on the established therapeutic or toxic range (if applicable), timing of specimen collection relative to the time of exposure, specimen type, and the patient’s clinical signs and symptoms of toxicity.
-Concomitant medications and factors relevant to the window of detection will also affect the interpretation of results (see Frequently Asked Questions).
+Concomitant medications and factors relevant to the window of detection will also affect the interpretation of results (refer to the Frequently Asked Questions section).
 Note that adverse drug responses can occur even when drug concentrations are within the therapeutic range.

-Toxicology test results are useful not only to determine patient exposure and assess symptoms of toxicity, but also for serial monitoring to evaluate treatment efficacy and determine if toxin concentrations have decreased over time.
+Toxicology test results are useful not only for determining patient exposure and assessing symptoms of toxicity, but also for serial monitoring to evaluate treatment efficacy and determining if toxin concentrations have decreased over time.

 Indications for Testing